kristianmk/party-hat-generator/README.md

 4. For using emojis, download the Google Noto Emoji font here: https://fonts.google.com/noto/specimen/Noto+Emoji and put the font in a new folder called Noto_Emoji next to main.py.
 Like this: "Noto_Emoji/NotoEmoji-VariableFont_wght.ttf".

-The last step will install a specific cadquery version, as this project is dependent on 3mf export format support.
+Step 3 will install a specific cadquery version, as this project is dependent on 3mf export format support.
 You could need to upgrade your slicer to use the produced files.

 ## Making a hat
 Edit list of names, icons and/or font size in main.py.
 Run main.py, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.